2009 Plymouth child abuse case: Legacy

 The case prompted an increased recognition of the problem of female paedophiles, sex offenders, and the scale of their offending, with one estimate suggesting that at least 10% of sex offenders are female.
 The case also challenged the false stereotype that only men sexually abuse children.
 Previously some had attempted to blame the behaviour of female child sexual abusers on men, suggesting that the female child sex abusers were usually acting under duress or coercion.
 The case showed that the perpetrators were acting of their own free will and for their own sexual gratification.
+A similar pattern emerged in January 2019, when Sophie Elms, a 17-year-old childcare student in Royal Wootton Bassett, was jailed for seven years and ten months after sexually assaulting two girls aged two and three and filming the abuse to send to convicted sex offender David Geering.
 Michele Elliott of child protection charity Kidscape stated "the reality is women abuse, women abuse without men telling them to abuse, and I think we have to acknowledge it for the sake of the children who are being abused."
 The case also promoted calls for more research into the offending of female paedophiles.

 The case prompted Plymouth City Council to launch a serious case review, the report of which was published on 4 November 2010.
 It concluded that while ultimate responsibility for the abuse rested with George and that no "professional could have reasonably predicted that George might be a risk to children", there were several failings in the nursery's management, recruitment, staff reporting and other arrangements, which had "provided an ideal environment" for her to abuse.
 It also speculated that either a 2008 Ofsted inspection of the nursery just months before, which rated the nursery "good" for child protection, had not been adequate, or that Ofsted's "framework for inspection is not adequate".

 Little Ted's, the private nursery where the abuse took place, was situated in the grounds of Laira Green Primary School.
 The nursery closed at the time of the first arrests, in June 2009.
 In September 2010 a new facility opened in its place, a pre-school unit named Greenshoots, which was to be managed jointly with the school, with the school head teacher on its board of trustees.